jonno85uk/TheftMapper/README.md

 ## Map
 ### Example
-Shown below is data scraped from facebook for a 6-week period (from January 2020) in Bristol, England.
+Shown below is data scraped from facebook from November 2019 in Bristol, England.
 ![](example.png)

 ### Key